Dojo Etiquette – Aikido Dos and Don’ts

 5. If you need help while practicing, please raise your hand and look in the direction of the instructor.
 Say ‘onegaishimasu’ which means you are requesting something, in this case help.

-6. If you should have to leave the mats or dojo for any reason during class, approach the instructor and ask for permission.
+6. If you should have to leave the mats or dojo for any reason during class, please approach the instructor and ask for permission.

 7. Avoid sitting on the mat with your back to the picture of O-Sensei or the kamiza.
-Also, do not lean against the walls or sit with your legs stretched out.
+Also, please do not lean against the walls or sit with your legs stretched out.
 (Either sit in seiza or cross-legged please.)

 8. Remove watches, rings and other jewelry before practice so as to not hurt yourself during practice.